Delaware, DE

 If you need more help to locate a Head Start program in your area, call the Head Start Collaboration Office at 302-739-4667.

-Section 8 Program offers housing subsidies to eligible low-income Delawareans to rent housing units from participating landlords.
+Delaware Section 8 offers housing subsidies to eligible low-income Delawareans to rent housing units from participating landlords.
 Applicants who reside in Kent or Sussex County have priority on the waiting list.

-Participants pay 30-35% of their income for rent & utilities.
+Participants pay no more than 35% of their income for rent and utilities.
 The U.S. Department of Housing and Urban Development subsidizes the balance of the rent.

 As a condition of eligibility, participants, with the exception of the elderly and disabled, are required to enroll — or be enrolled, in the Moving to Work program.